-The ongoing COVID-19 pandemic has presented a substantial public health and economic challenge around the world.
-In response to the pandemic, healthcare providers have, and may need to further, reallocate resources, such as physicians, staff, hospital beds, and intensive care unit facilities, as they prioritize limited resources and personnel capacity to focus on the treatment of patients with COVID-19.
+The COVID-19 pandemic has presented a substantial public health and economic challenge around the world.
 To date, the COVID-19 pandemic has caused widespread disruptions to the United States and global economy and has contributed to significant volatility and negative pressure in financial markets.